symfony/symfony-docs/controller.rst

 Like with all services, you can also use regular :ref:`constructor injection <services-constructor-injection>` in your controllers.

-.. versionadded:: 4.1
-    The ability to bind scalar values to controller arguments was introduced in Symfony 4.1.
-Previously you could only bind services.

 For more information about services, see the :doc:`/service_container` article.

 Generating Controllers